 Ensure that a multi-select list has a “none of these” to avoid forcing respondents to select an option.
 When deploying the “other” response in a question’s answer choices, ensure that the usage grid allows respondents to add a different brand.
 Only having the “other” answer selection is insufficient, as it does not give respondents a chance to add a brand to an awareness list.

 Brand funnels provide businesses with a helpful roadmap for customer engagement and conversion.
 They offer indispensable insights into the customer journey and the effectiveness of their marketing efforts.

 Businesses that carefully monitor each stage of the funnel can continuously refine their marketing strategies and improve the odds of a successful conversion each time.
 A well-executed brand funnel often leads to increased brand awareness and customer loyalty, ultimately driving long-term business growth.

 How IntelliSurvey Can Help

-IntelliSurvey has a variety of products and services to help companies create an effective brand funnel with ad hoc performance trackers and advanced analytics to uncover drivers of happy or unhappy customers.
+IntelliSurvey has a variety of market research services and survey software to help companies create an effective brand funnel with ad hoc performance trackers and advanced analytics to uncover drivers of happy or unhappy customers.
 With help from IntelliSurvey, your organization can better understand what factors are impairing or improving your brand’s overall customer experience.